How To Make Puff Pastry from Scratch

 Puff pastry is made from hundreds of paper-thin layers of butter trapped between hundreds of paper-thin layers of dough.
 In the oven, the liquid in both the butter and the dough rapidly evaporates, puffing the individual layers skyward.
 The butter melts into the dough, turning it golden and crispy.

 Getting to this end result takes a little work.
-First, you make a "lean" dough of just flour and water — it's considered lean because it contains to fat.
+First, you make a “lean” dough of just flour and water — it’s considered lean because it contains no fat.
 Then you wrap this dough around a block of cold butter.
 Roll it out, fold it up like a letter, roll it out, fold it up, and repeat.
 At the end of this whole process, you will have created all the paper-thin layers that make puff pastry puff.

 Essential Tools for Puff Pastry